Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Introduction

-\begin{enumerate} \item We introduce a simple data-generating process for language that distinguishes between high-level, temporally consistent semantic variables and local, low-level syntactic variables.
-This framework formalizes how we expect language models to encode linguistic information and provides guidance for designing better interpretability methods. \item We propose Temporal SAEs, which partition latent features into semantic and syntactic components.
-We introduce a novel temporal contrastive loss which enforces consistency of high-level activations across tokens, encouraging T-SAEs to disentangle semantic and syntactic features in a self-supervised manner. \item Through experiments on multiple models and datasets, we show that T-SAEs: a) Recover semantic and contextual information more reliably than state-of-the-art SAEs, b) Exhibit improved disentanglement between high- and low-level features, c) Maintain competitive performance on standard reconstruction benchmarks, and d) Provide practical interpretability benefits, including a case study on human preference data understanding and model steering. \end{enumerate} We release our code, trained T-SAEs, and interpreted latents for reproducibility\footnote{\href{https://github.com/AI4LIFE-GROUP/temporal-saes}{https://github.com/AI4LIFE-GROUP/temporal-saes}}.
+\begin{enumerate} \item We introduce a simple data-generating process for language that distinguishes between high-level, temporally consistent semantic variables and low-level, local syntactic variables.
+This framework formalizes how we expect language models to encode linguistic information and provides guidance for designing better interpretability methods. \item Building on this framework, we propose Temporal SAEs, which partition latent features into semantic and syntactic components.
+We introduce a novel temporal contrastive loss which enforces consistency of high-level activations across sequences, encouraging T-SAEs to disentangle semantic and syntactic features in a self-supervised manner. \item Through experiments on multiple models and datasets, we show that T-SAEs: a) Recover semantic and contextual information more reliably than existing SAEs, b) Exhibit improved disentanglement between high- and low-level features, c) Maintain competitive performance on standard reconstruction benchmarks, and d) Provide practical interpretability benefits, including a case study on safety-related concepts. \end{enumerate} We release our code, trained T-SAEs, and interpreted latents for reproducibility\footnote{\href{https://github.com/AI4LIFE-GROUP/temporal-saes}{https://github.com/AI4LIFE-GROUP/temporal-saes}}.